Pea galaxy: Later studies

-Amorin et al. find that the amount of metals, including the abundance of nitrogen, are different from normal values and that GPs are not consistent with the mass-metallicity relation, as concluded by Cardamone et al. This analysis indicates that GPs can be considered as genuine metal-poor galaxies.
+Amorin et al. find that the amount of metals, including the abundance of nitrogen, is different from normal values and that GPs are not consistent with the mass-metallicity relation, as concluded by Cardamone et al. This analysis indicates that GPs can be considered as genuine metal-poor galaxies.
 They then argue that this oxygen under-abundance is due to a recent interaction-induced inflow of gas, possibly coupled with a selective metal-rich gas loss driven by supernovae winds and that this can explain their findings.
 This further suggests that GPs are likely very short-lived as the intense star formation in them would quickly enrich the gas.

-In May 2011, R.Amorin, J.M.Vilchez and E.Perez-Montero published a conference proceeding paper titled "Unveiling the Nature of the "Green Pea" galaxies".
+In May 2011, R.Amorin et al. published a conference proceeding paper titled "Unveiling the Nature of the "Green Pea" galaxies".
 In it they review recent scientific results and announcing a forthcoming paper on their recent observations at the Gran Telescopio Canarias.
-This paper is also a modified report of a presentation at the Joint European and National Astronomy Meeting (JENAM) 2010.
 They conclude that GPs are a genuine population of metal-poor, luminous and very compact starburst galaxies.
 Amongst the data, five graphs illustrate the findings they have made.
 Amorin et al. use masses calculated by Izotov, rather than by Cardamone.
 The metallicities that Amorin et al. use agree with Izotov's findings, or vice versa, rather than Cardamone's.

 The first graph (on the left; fig.1 in paper) plots the nitrogen/oxygen vs. oxygen/hydrogen abundance ratio.
 The 2D histogram of SDSS star forming galaxies is shown in logarithmic scale while the GPs are indicated by circles.
 This shows that GPs are metal-poor.